slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - You don’t need to answer their questions.
 You can say whatever you want if it’s interesting but learn when to answer boring on easy to misinterpret questions.
 - Agree as much as you can without lieing.
 Ask questions instead of desagreeing.

+> *"If you want to reach a large audience, appeal to idiots."
+-- Schopenhauer*

 > *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought o create interest."
 -- Winston Churchill*

+> *"Improvisation is the ability to talk with oneself."
+-- Cecil Taylor*

+> *"Always say less than necessary."
+-- Kevin Kelly*

 > *"The secret to public speaking is to speak as if you were alone."
 -- Naval Ravikant*

-> *"Always say less than necessary."
--- Kevin Kelly*

-> *"Improvisation is the ability to talk with oneself."
--- Cecil Taylor*